Men’s Counseling

 The Difference in Symptoms Between Men and Women

 - People with depression may feel irritable, sad or have trouble concentrating.
-But because men are more likely to internalize their feelings, this can become anger or aggression.
+Because men are more likely to internalize their feelings, this can become anger or aggression.

 - Men tend to dull their feelings through alcohol or drug use more than women.